IBM/bamoe-university/docs/guided_exercises/03_dmn/intermediate-lab-deployment.md

     </tbody>
   </table>

-## Using the KIE Java Client
+## Using the KIE Java Client (if you were using {{ product.legacy }})

-IBM {{ product.dm }} provides a KIE Java Client API that allows the user to interact with the KIE-Server from a Java client using a higher level API.
+IBM {{ product.legacy }} provides a KIE Java Client API that allows the user to interact with the KIE-Server from a Java client using a higher level API.
 It abstracts the data marshalling and unmarshalling and the creation and execution of the RESTful commands from the developer, allowing him/her to focus on developing business logic.

 In this section we will create a simple Java client for our DMN model.